-- 9. The Further Education CE Bursary is available to care-experienced students who were subject to formal care interventions and were 'looked after' or are 'care leavers'.
-Colleges should rely on the legislation below when assessing care-experienced students on their status:

-- Social Work (Scotland) Act 1968
+- 9. The Further Education CE Bursary is available to Care-Experienced students who were subject to formal care interventions and were 'looked after' or are 'care leavers'.
+Colleges should rely on the legislation below when assessing Care-Experienced students on their status: - Social Work (Scotland) Act 1968

-- p.
-44(1)(a) supervision order (no condition of residence) commonly known as a 'home supervision' order
+- S. 44(1)(a) supervision order (no condition of residence) commonly known as a 'home supervision' order

-- p.
-44(1)(b) supervision order (with a condition of residence) -
+- S. 44(1)(b) supervision order (with a condition of residence) -

 commonly referred to as being in care, for example living in foster care, children's home or residential school

 - Children (Scotland) Act 1995

-- o p.
-11 Parental Rights
+- O S. 11 Parental Rights

-- o p.
-25 provision of accommodation known as 'voluntary alternative care'
+- S. 25 provision of accommodation known as 'voluntary alternative care'

-- o p.
-70 'supervision requirement'
+- S. 70 'supervision requirement'

 - Adoption and Children (Scotland) Act 2007

-- o p.
-80 Permanence Order
+- o S. 80 Permanence Order

 - Children's Hearing (Scotland) Act 2011

-- o p.
-83 Compulsory Supervision Order
+- S. 83 Compulsory Supervision Order

 - Children and Young People (Scotland) Act 2014

-- o Part 10 (Aftercare)
+- Part 10 (Aftercare)

 - Part 11 (Continuing Care)

-- 10. However, this list of legislation may not be exhaustive and colleges should use their discretion to request evidence of care-experienced status, such as a letter from social work services.
-When requesting evidence, colleges should be aware of the distinct issues for some older care leavers and should assess on a case by case basis to take into account individual circumstances.
+- 10. However, this list of legislation may not be exhaustive and colleges should use their discretion to request evidence of Care-Experienced status, such as a letter from social work services.
+Additionally, following consultation with the sector we are introducing a standardised evidence form similar to the one used by SAAS for HE students.
+Colleges may use this form as an alternative to seeking a letter from social work services.
+Colleges should also note the advice in the Fund Management and Audit section of the Bursary guidance, which acknowledges that students who are Care-Experienced may have difficulty in accessing documentation where they have become estranged from their families and support networks.
+If a student who is Care-Experienced cannot access the required documentation the college may approve an award to the student at its own discretion.

+- 11. When requesting evidence, colleges should be aware of the distinct issues for some care leavers and should assess on a case-by-case basis to take into account individual circumstances.
 There are a range of agencies and professionals who may be able to provide the College with evidence of someone's care experience.
+The standardised form can be found on Annex C of this policy.